guidefari/here_hugo/content/book/elegant-puzzle.md

 - Treading water: critical work gets done, but we can't pay down technical debt or begin new projects
 - Repaying debt: there's a snowball effect to this one.
 "Each piece of debt you repay leads to more time to repay more debt
 - Innovating: tech debt is sustainably low, team's mostly focused on satisfying new user needs

+When chatting about growing an org, we reach for hiring too often.
+Look at what state your team is in, and apply the relevant fix.

 ### On moving teams from one continuum to the other